All Connecticut children can reach their full potential when we embrace diverse identities and remove barriers to well-being.Our Priorities

 Connecticut Voices for Children released a report entitled ‘The State of Working Connecticut’ that examined the status of the state’s workforce and found evidence that Connecticut’s middle class is smaller and less racially and ethnically inclusive than before the 2007 economic downfall.Download The Press Release Download The Report

-Press inquiries should be directed to The Narrative Project via email at firstname.lastname@example.org or telephone at 203-913-5008.
+CT Voices partners with The Narrative Project, a communications consultancy.
+Press inquiries on this report should be directed to The Narrative Project via email at firstname.lastname@example.org or telephone at 203-913-5008.